 Why Visit Idaho?

 Secluded in the Pacific Northwest of the US, Idaho is known for its mountains, wilderness, and exotic outdoor locations.
-Some of the commonly loved activities of Idahoians are fishing, rafting, skiing and hot springs; basically making the most of the perfectly suited outdoor weather!
+Some of the commonly loved activities of Idahoans are fishing, rafting, skiing, and hot springs; basically making the most of the perfectly suited outdoor weather!

 With over 100 soakable hot springs out of more than 300 geothermal springs in the state, Idaho is among the best places in the world to experience soothing mineral water.
 Visit one of these aforementioned hot springs resorts and primitive pools for a soak you’ll never forget.